pwilmart/TMT_PAW_pipeline/README.md

 ![slide 14](images/Slide14.png)

 There are PSM aggregations choices.
 I use summation of the reporter ion peak heights from all PSMs associated with **unique** peptides for each protein.
 Summing is similar to weighted averaging because more intense reporter ions contribute more to the total.
+There is missing data in TMT experiments (but far less than other quant methods) and what to do about missing data is an evergreen question (https://pwilmart.github.io/blog/2018/12/12/TMT-zero-replacement is a blog post from 2018).
 The instrument gets ragged on the low end, so a trimmed average reporter ion intensity test is used.
 The highest and lowest intensity are removed, the remaining channels averaged and tested against a user specified value (typically 500).
 If a PSMs set of reporter ions fail the test, they are all set to zero (so they do not contribute to protein totals).
 Combining multiple PSMs into protein values potentially removes many missing values at the PSM level.
 We will have a more reasonable pattern of missing values at the protein level.
 We usually use a sentinel value of 150 for any protein channel zero replacements.
 We will have a few proteins that we identify without any associated quant data.
 Quant is a subset of ID.

 ---